 One of the biggest challenges for San Francisco is in its planning.
 Downtown (the Financial District) is almost exclusively used for office.
 The city center is filled with office buildings that are only occupied during work hours, leaving them empty the remaining hours and days of the week.
 The pandemic exacerbated this problem, putting a spotlight on the problems of a mono-use district, such as a centralized business district with only 9-5 use.
 Frankly, it was never a great idea, and now is no longer viable or sustainable.

-Now is the time to change these single-use districts to better adapt to continuous change and uncertainty, which is gradually becoming the “new normal.”
+Now is the time to reimagine downtowns by changing these single-use districts to better adapt to continuous change and uncertainty, which is gradually becoming the “new normal.”
 To stay agile and still thrive, we must diversify the mix of uses in our downtown developments.
 We cannot revive San Francisco’s urban core with new street furniture or an occasional live music concert.
 Those are great interventions, but they conceal the core problem: a lack of diversity of uses to keep CBDs activated 24/7, rather than just 9-5.

 Downtown isn’t dying, it’s evolving.